Testing recipes

 # What is a test job?

-# What is 'test mode'?
+# What is test mode?

 Test mode picks up a single trigger event and proceeds through all unskipped actions in the recipe.
 When finished, the test job is logged in the recipe's job history, and its details will be available for your review.

-Long actions require dedicated Workers to periodically check if the action is complete.
+Long actions require dedicated workers to periodically check if the action is complete.
 This is not available in test mode.
-Testing a recipe that contains a long action may cause the job to stall in the processing status.
+Testing a recipe that contains a long action may cause the job to stall in the Processing status.

-Default test button Running a test job
+Running a test job

 # What trigger data is used to run test jobs?